dreamcatcher-tech/network/Inbox/2025-09-08 1011 the config of the agent face isn't important.md

 given that each codex face can have its own sysprompt and config, radically changing the behaviour of this face, that means that the agent itself does not source its identity from the sysprompt.

-this also makes it very light to start a new face
+this also makes it very light to start a new face with slightly different params.